Last Updated on May 18, 2023 by asoulwindow

 If you visit Denmark’s atmospheric Christmas markets, it might end up becoming your best Christmas Shopping experience ever.
 Come November, and the streets of Denmark explodes with inimitable X Mas markets.
 Think the famous Tivoli Christmas market or the traditional Christmas markets at castles and manor houses around Denmark.
 Nothing works best than warming yourself with a serving of mulled wine (gløgg) Not to forget the perfect Danish design gifts and decorations.
 Check more here

-Other great places to enjoY X Mas markets are Roskilde, Stændertorvet Market Square.
+Other great places to enjoy X Mas markets are Roskilde, Stændertorvet Market Square.
 Think of bingeing on the local delicacies or indulging in the Christmas gift hunting in the neat decorated wooden huts embellished with Christmas decorations, glass art , illustrations knitwear, pottery, jewellery, the works!
 Here is a tip: Christmas market in Højbro Plads is one of the best Christmas markets you can see in Copenhagen.

 A Christmas fair for kids- On weekends, kids can let their hair down in creative Christmas workshops, all set up with the help of local actors.
 BEVAR, a social economic company encourages the kids to create their own Christmas decorations by recycling used garments.
 Experiences like musical concerts, a Christmas train running through the city etc make it even more magical.